centreon/centreon-documentation/versioned_docs/version-21.10/installation/installation-of-a-central-server/using-packages.md

 #### Centreon repository

-To install Centreon software from the repository, you should first install the centreon-release package, which will provide the repository file.
+To install Centreon software, you should first install the Centreon repository.

 Install the Centreon repository using this command: